emqx/blog/en/202108/connecting-to-emqx-cloud-with-mqtt-explorer.md

 #### Subscribe to a topic

 Then, click Advanced.
-Because EMQ X Cloud prohibits the `$SYS` topic and the `#` topic by default, we delete them and enter a test subscription topic with the name `test/1`, and the result is shown in the figure below.
+Because EMQX Cloud prohibits the `$SYS` topic and the `#` topic by default, we delete them and enter a test subscription topic with the name `test/1`, and the result is shown in the figure below.

 ![MQTT Explorer Subscribe to a topic](https://static.emqx.net/images/7718a737bc39114356ea10cd97bbe89c.png)

 #### Connect

-Finally, click Back to return to the connection configuration page, and click Connect to complete the connection of EMQ X Cloud and the subscription of the topic `test/1`.
+Finally, click Back to return to the connection configuration page, and click Connect to complete the connection of EMQX Cloud and the subscription of the topic `test/1`.

 After the connection is successful, you can see that the subscription tree structure has `test` and `1` nodes, and the status bar at the top right shows that it has been connected, and the title of the topic `test/1` is contained on the right.